junymc/junymc.github.io/_posts/2020-03-15-final_project_for_flatiron_-_react_redux.markdown

 ```

 Above the file is my user action.
-It send the data from the form and post request to the Rails API and store the user in the payload.
+It sends the data from the form and POST request to the Rails API and stores the user in the payload.
 This action type and payload is set in the reducer file.
-Reducer takes the previous state of the app and return a new state based on the action passed to it.
+Reducer takes the previous state of the app and returns a new state based on the action passed to it.
 Then all of this data will be stored in the redux store.

 ```
 import React from 'react';